+Immediate allergic reactions generally occurred within 20 minutes of use; accelerated immediate reactions have occurred 20 minutes to 48 hours after use.
 Immediate anaphylactic reactions were very rare and generally occurred after parenteral therapy; however, a few cases of anaphylaxis have been reported after oral therapy.
+Delayed allergic reactions to penicillin have been reported within 1 to 2 weeks after therapy was started.[Ref]

-Gastrointestinal side effects have included Clostridium difficile associated diarrhea and pseudomembranous colitis; onset has occurred during or after therapy.
-Nausea, vomiting, diarrhea, stomatitis, black or hairy tongue, and other symptoms of gastrointestinal irritation have been reported, especially during oral therapy.[Ref]
+Nausea, vomiting, diarrhea, stomatitis, black or hairy tongue, and other symptoms of GI irritation have been reported, especially during oral therapy.[Ref]

 Neutropenia resolved after penicillin was discontinued.

-Coombs-positive hemolytic anemia (an uncommon reaction) was reported in patients treated with greater than 10 million units/day of intravenous penicillin G and who previously received large doses of the drug.
+Coombs-positive hemolytic anemia (an uncommon reaction) was reported in patients treated with greater than 10 million units/day of IV penicillin G and who previously received large doses of the drug.

-A 28-year-old female developed jaundice, fever, epidermolysis, abnormal liver function tests, and cholestasis several days after receiving a single dose of penicillin intramuscularly.
+A 28-year-old female developed jaundice, fever, epidermolysis, abnormal liver function tests, and cholestasis several days after receiving a single IM penicillin dose.
 Her liver dysfunction continued for up to 18 months.
 She had taken acetaminophen concurrently but denied alcohol use.[Ref]